LiTangqing/YonahCoolerMan/README.md

 **What Is This For**
 --------------------
 A Temperature Logging System for cold chain logistics.
-In this case, it will server as the temperature logging system for Yonah's UAV vaccine delivery in Papua New Guinea.
+This project will serve as the temperature logging system for Yonah's UAV vaccine delivery in Papua New Guinea.

 **Hardware and System diagram**
 -------------------------------